 When does the Conversation Group meet?

-The Group meets Thursday and Friday mornings 9:30 to 11:00AM.
-Please check the Program Calendar for exact room location.
+The Group currently meets on Zoom at 10am on Fridays.
+Please check the Program Calendar for more details.
 For more meeting time options, please check the Plymouth Canton Community Literacy Conversation Group list.

 Is this an English Class?